Professional Development Opportunities

 Getting Started with Canvas

-During this Canvas workshop or webinar training, participants will learn how to design a course in Canvas.
-Review the Canvas layout and navigation.
-In addition, participants will learn how to communicate with their students via announcements and emails, upload and organize content using modules and pages, create discussions and assignments, and learn the features of the gradebook.
+Canvas training focuses on basic Canvas course design along with layout and navigation.
+During this session, participants will learn how to communicate with their students via announcements and emails, upload and organize content using modules and pages, create discussions and assignments, and use various gradebook features.

 Moving from Canvas Classic Quizzes to Canvas New Quizzes

-In this webinar, participants will learn how to move from Canvas's Classic Quizzing to New Quizzes.
-Participants will also learn how to create New Quizzes and the various quiz question types and become familiar with the New Quizzes item banking feature.
+During this webinar participants will learn how to move from Canvas's Classic Quizzing to New Quizzes and create New Quizzes from scratch.
+Participants will also review the various quiz question types and the New Quizzes item banking feature.
 (Please attend a Canvas Training before registering for this webinar)

 Engaging Students with Canvas Studio